neeraj9/hello-erlang-rump/readme.md

 > The build will automatically build the Erlang application unikernel.

+Enable tap0 interface and enable ip address to it as follows:

+    sudo ip tuntap add tap0 mode tap sudo ip addr add 10.0.120.100/24 dev tap0 sudo ip link set dev tap0 up

+Now you can run the Erlang microkernel as follows (in this case helloer app):

+    PATH=$(pwd)/build/rumprun/rumprun/bin:$PATH ./run-vm --virt=kvm --iso=helloer-0.1.0.iso

+Alternatively, if you dont have kvm but just qemu then do the following:

+    PATH=$(pwd)/build/rumprun/rumprun/bin:$PATH ./run-vm --iso=helloer-0.1.0.iso

+The output will stream to serial.log, so open another window and monitor that as follows:

+    tail -f serial.log

+> There is a substantial difference when running the unikernel in kvm (much
+> faster) than simple qemu.
+Although, qemu does run things reasonably well
+> but just slower.

 ## Thanks

 Thanks for evaluating this project and hope you find it useful.